- Graduate Programs

 - Courses from other departments approved by the Director of Graduate Studies to satisfy this political theory requirement

-Political Science electives - 9-15 hours, chosen in consultation with the student's advisor.
+Political Science electives - 6-12 hours, depending on capstone choice, chosen in consultation with the student's advisor.

 Capstone - 1-6 hours, chosen from: